Protests, anger a month after Brazil activist slain

-RIO DE JANEIRO (AP) — Brazilian protesters have taken to the streets of Rio de Janeiro by the thousands to demand answers in the slaying of a city councilwoman who was a prominent human rights activist, Marielle Franco.
+RIO DE JANEIRO (AP) — Thousands of Brazilians took to the streets of Rio de Janeiro Saturday to demand answers in the death of city councilwoman and human rights activist Marielle Franco, whose slaying one month ago is seen by her backers as a political assassination.

-Demonstrators stretched banners across some of the city’s iconic landmarks and spray-painted walls with slogans such as “Fight like a Marielle.”
+Franco had been sharply critical of a security force takeover of policing in Rio.
+She and her driver Anderson Pedro Gomes were shot dead by assailants on March 14, while they were returning from an event on empowering young black women.

-Saturday’s protests come a month after Franco and her driver were shot dead.
-The activist had been critical of a security force takeover of policing in Rio and many of her backers have called the slaying a political assassination.
+Authorities say surveillance footage shows two vehicles following Franco’s car and they are trying to trace fingerprints from shell casings found at the scene and track cellphone signals.
+Police say at least 13 shots were fired at the councilwoman’s car, four of them hitting her in the head.
+No arrests have been made.

-Authorities say surveillance footage shows two vehicles followed Franco’s car and they are trying to trace fingerprints from shell casings found at the scene.
+Early Saturday, demonstrators stretched banners across some of Rio’s iconic landmarks and spray-painted walls with slogans such as “Fight like a Marielle.”

 Most Read Nation & World Stories